Annesley Dias

-Muthukudu Arachchige Pedris Dias (31 January 1927 – 12 June 2009 as ඇනස්ලි ඩයස්), popularly as Annesley Dias, was an actor of Sri Lankan cinema and television as well as a comedian.
+Muthukudu Arachchige Pedris Dias (31 January 1927 – 12 June 2009 as ඇනස්ලි ඩයස්), popularly known as Annesley Dias, was an actor of Sri Lankan cinema and television as well as a comedian.
 He is best known for the role "Hamu Mahaththaya" in Vinoda Samaya television sitcom.

 Early life

 Dias was born on 31 January 1927 as the youngest of the family.
 He had his primary education at St. Francis College, Dalugama and St. Paul's Waragoda College.
 He completed secondary education at Saint Joseph's College, Colombo in English medium.
 He studied pali and Sanskrit from the Vidyalankara Pirivena Kelaniya.

 He started his career as an English teacher at Kelaniya Gurukula Vidyalaya.
 Then he worked at Moratuwa Municipal Council as a clerk.
 In 1984, he worked as the Public Relations Officer of the Colombo Municipal Development Authority.
 Later he joined the Official Language Department as a Grade I language translator at Colombo Municipal Council.

 He was married to Noelin Dias.
 They started the relationship while Dias was teaching English at Gurukula Vidyalaya.
 The marriage was celebrated on October 16, 1957.
 The couple have two sons - Rajindra and Janak; and four daughters - Jayamali, Nilika, Manori and Samanthi Antonette.
 Their son Rajindra died suddenly of a heart attack.

 Dias died on 12 June 2009 at the age of 81.
 Remains were kept at his residence at No. 378, Old Kandy Road, Kelaniya.
 His final rituals took place at Roman Catholic Cemetery in Dalugama on 17 June 2009.

 His daughter Antonette was married to Jayantha Niel Wijeratna.
 Antonette worked as an accountant at the Rupavahini Corporation.
 Jayantha was an engineer.
 In August 2012, during a vacation in Canada, Jayantha and his 16 year of daughter Elisa Nimani died after a car accident on the QEW highway in Canada.